Leverage Products – Definition and Examples

 Leveraged products give traders with limited capital the ability to take on large notional exposure across markets such as forex, stocks, crypto, commodities, indices, and bonds.
 That extra exposure cuts both ways and can drain a small account much faster than many traders expect.

-The most popular instruments listed in this article are forex, futures, options, CFDs, ETFs, spread betting, binary options, and cryptocurrencies.
+The most popular instruments covered in this article are forex, futures, options, CFDs, ETFs, spread betting, and cryptocurrencies.

 With these products, the size and speed of both profits and losses are magnified, so mistakes and poor timing become much more expensive.